gemkousk/GandCData_Project/CodeBook.md

 ## Reading Data in R

-On lines 1 to 12 of run_analysis.R, reading related commands are there
+On lines 1 to 12 of run_analysis.R, reading related commands are there and variables are declared in line 1 to 10
 ```
 colnames(Data) <- gsub('\\(|\\)',"",names(Data), perl = TRUE)
 colnames(Data) <- gsub('\\-',"",names(Data), perl = TRUE)